Saving Ourselves Foundation

 Community Power & Collective Liberation

-This priority transforms cultural norms that enable violence by centering on healing, education, and collective responsibility.
-Through community workshops, survivor-informed retreats, and public awareness campaigns, the program promotes consent, empathy, and safety as shared values.
-Its goal is to shift mindsets, disrupt harmful beliefs, and empower communities to prevent violence before it begins.
+This priority transforms cultural norms that enable violence by focusing on healing, education, and collective responsibility through community-led initiatives.
+By utilizing community outreach, survivor-informed retreats, and public awareness campaigns, the program promotes consent, empathy, and safety as shared values.
+Its goal is to shift mindsets, disrupt harmful beliefs, and empower communities to prevent violence before it begins, while also addressing important issues related to AI ethics and digital safety.

 AI & Digital Safety